-Doctor's Notes on Genital Warts
+Doctor's Notes on Genital Warts (HPV Infection)

 Genital warts are warts that occur on or around the regions of the genital organs or anus.
 Genital warts are caused by an infection with certain types of human papillomaviruses (HPVs).
 They may occur in men and women.
 HPV infection is very common, and not all people with HPV infection will develop genital warts.